Arab migrations to the Levant: Umayyad era (661–750 CE)

 In the early 8th century, the city of Ramla was founded by the Islamic authorities as the capital of Jund Filastin.
 By 892, Ya'qubi described Ramla as having a diverse population of both Arabs and non-Arabs.
 It seems that immigrants were directed to new administrative centers by the government, playing a role in promoting Islamization and Arabization.
 He also infers that Yaqubi's description indicates that "although emigrating elites from principal cities left their luxurious properties behind, Muslim immigrants did not occupy them, an impression corroborated by archaeological findings."

 According to Ya'qubi, the 'Amila tribe settled in Jabal al-Jalil (modern-day south Lebanon and northern Israel), with nearby Tyre inhabited by people of various origins.
 The 'Amila became the dominant group in the region, which was named after them.
 Some scholars suggest based on local traditions that the tribe was already Shi'ite upon settling in the 7th century.

 Khirbet Abu Suwwana, an archaeological site in the northern Judaean Desert founded in the early 8th century was likely established by nomadic groups who penetrated the area after the Muslim conquest.
 Al-Tabari writes that Caliph Marwan I (r.
-684–685) faced pressure to honor his promise to the Banu Kindah, allowing them to settle in the Balqa region of Transjordan.
+684–685 CE) faced pressure to honor his promise to the Banu Kindah, allowing them to settle in the Balqa region of Transjordan.

 In 742, an Arab army led by Balj ibn Bishr was dispatched to Al-Andalus, with many of its soldiers originating from Syria.
 These soldiers later became settlers who received fiefs along the Mediterranean coast of Spain, adopting a model similar to that of Syria.
 Each of the Syrian military districts (junds) was allocated a corresponding Spanish region: the men of Damascus settled in Elvira, those from the Jordan in Malaga, Palestine in Sidonia, Hims in Seville, and Qinnasrin in Jaen.
 They formed an Arab warrior class referred to as Shāmi (Syrian).
 This designation helped differentiate them from the original settlers who had come with the initial invasion.

-Fatimid era (909–1171)
+Fatimid era (909–1171 CE)

 The Shi'ite Fatimid Caliphate moved or encouraged Shi'ite immigrants to settle in cities along the Levantine coastal plain, such as Tyre, as well as in Tiberias and its surrounding areas.